eneasdutra/huddle-landing-page/README.md

 - Responsive Layout: The page transitions from a single-column layout (Mobile) to a two-column layout (Desktop).
 - Interactive States (:hover / :focus): Implementation of active and focus states for the Register button and social icons, as per design specifications.
--Clean Design: Focus on clarity and fidelity to the Huddle design system (typography, colors, and spacing).
+- Clean Design: Focus on clarity and fidelity to the Huddle design system (typography, colors, and spacing).

 To see how you can add code snippets, see below: